landgrvi/VGLabs-PolyAux/doc/outs.md

 Menus:
 - Wet Mono Output:
-	- Do nothing: Maintains separation of left and right.
 	- Add R to L (default): If a cable is connected to a left output, with no cable connected to the corresponding right output, the signal on the cable is the sum of the left and right signals.
 If a cable is connected to a right output, with no cable connected to the corresponding left output, the signal on the cable is the right signal only.
+This only applies to the split wet outputs.
+	- Do nothing: Maintains separation of left and right.
 - Themes: Pick one.